TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_examples.md

 	<td> 9  (10-1)
     <td> 19 (20-1)
     <td> Any unsigned integer value
-    <td> IEP clock 300MHz, SD clk = 10Mhz, Div = 200/10 = 20, one period time = 20 IEP cycles, high plus time = 10 IEP cycles (50% duty cycle)
+    <td> IEP clock 300 MHz, SD clk = 10 MHz, Div = 200/10 = 20, one period time = 20 IEP cycles, high plus time = 10 IEP cycles (50% duty cycle)
 </tr>
 </table>

 It is a better clock option to handle phase compensation.
 SDK has an example `icss_sdfm_three_channel_with_phase_compensation` for showing phase compensation.

-Note : There is pin conflict between %SDFM channel 8 data PIN and IEP0 SYNC_OUT1
+Note: There is pin conflict between %SDFM channel 8 data PIN and IEP0 SYNC_OUT1

 ## SDFM Channel Clock Configuration
-Three parameters needs to configure for each %SDFM channel.
+Three parameters need to be configured for each %SDFM channel.
-- Clock source: Option to source clock on %sdfm channel
+- Clock source: Option to source clock on %SDFM channel
 - Clock value: %SDFM input clock value
 - Clock inversion: It is a board specific feature that is used to configure the accumulator input clock polarity.
-Enable this if the input %sdfm clock is reverse otherwise keep it inactive
+Enable this if the input %SDFM clock is reverse, otherwise keep it inactive

 ## SDFM Channel SINC filter
 PRU ICSSG %SDFM interface supports three SINC filters to filter SD bit streams.
 - SINC1/SINC2/SINC3
-- Current %SDFM firmware uses common SINC filter for comparator as well as data filter.(Different sinc filters for data filter and comparator filter are not supported)
+- Current %SDFM firmware uses common SINC filter for comparator as well as data filter.
+(Different sinc filters for data filter and comparator filter are not supported)
 ## SDFM Channel Normal Current
 Normal current is used for %SDFM data filter.
-It has features mentioned below
+It has features mentioned below:
 - OSR
 - Trigger points: Sampling points in each EPWM cycle
     - First sample point: One time sampling in each EPWM cycle